Paul Fleming (boxer)

+Professional boxing career

 On 29 November 2008, Paul made his professional debut against veteran Shane Green scoring a 3rd-round TKO victory in the 6 round bout at the Maroochydore Rugby League Club, Queensland.

 In 2010, the young Australian relocated to Sydney, to train with one of the countries World Champion trainers Billy Hussein at Bodypunch Boxing Gym.
 Under the guidance of Hussein, Paul was successful in his 4th professional bout against 25-year-old Kane Buckley scoring a 4th-round KO.

-Paul has since compiled a professional record of 26–0, with 17 knockouts.
-He has not fought professional since a 2018 decision victory over Panya Uthok.